HappyChainDevs/happychain/docs/account.md

 iframe will remember your app connection status, so if you become unauthenticated, then authenticate with the same method again on the same app, you will become automatically connected.

-### Authentication From An App
+### Authentication From An App (Embedded Iframe)

-When authenticating on an app, the connection is granted automatically, however this connection can be revoked, or granted again at any time and is handled on a per-app basis.
+When authenticating from an app, the connection is granted automatically, however this connection can be revoked, or granted again at any time and is handled on a per-app basis.

 While unauthenticated, any action that requires authentication first (such as viewing a users